Abhinashroy/lecture_summarizer/deliverables/data_science_report/Fine_Tuning_Report.md

 ## 8. Conclusion

-The fine-tuning of FLAN-T5-small with LoRA for academic concept extraction achieved significant improvements over the base model:
+The fine-tuning of FLAN-T5-base with LoRA for academic concept extraction provides significant advantages over smaller models:

-- **34% improvement** in concept identification accuracy
+- **Open source accessibility** with no API restrictions
+- **Enhanced reasoning capabilities** with 250M parameters
-- **Parameter efficient** training (only 0.2% of parameters)
+- **Parameter efficient** training (only 0.2% of parameters modified)
-- **Fast inference** (0.23 seconds average)
 - **Production ready** integration into multi-agent system
+- **Academic reproducibility** with freely available models

-The approach demonstrates that task-specific fine-tuning can dramatically improve performance for specialized domains like academic content processing, while maintaining computational efficiency through parameter-efficient methods like LoRA.
+The approach demonstrates that open-source models with task-specific fine-tuning can achieve excellent performance for specialized domains like academic content processing, while maintaining accessibility and computational efficiency through parameter-efficient methods like LoRA.

-The success of this fine-tuning effort validates the overall system architecture and provides a solid foundation for future enhancements and scaling to broader academic domains.
+The success of this approach validates the overall system architecture and provides a solid foundation for academic research, educational applications, and future enhancements without dependency on proprietary or gated models.